-We would make alternative arrangements in such cases.
-Parents are encouraged to discuss their concerns and / or decisions with the Head Teacher at the earliest opportunity.
+Alternative arrangements and purposeful education would need to be made in such cases.
+Parents will be encouraged to discuss their concerns and / or decisions with the Head Teacher at the earliest opportunity.
+The head teacher/RSHE lead will document the process and outcome.
 Parents/carers are welcome to review any RSHE resources the school uses and encouraged to ask questions to gain clarity when needed.
+Please see the school website to access further RSHE information and websites to support any discussions at home.